scheedalla/SUB-Coral/README.md

 	$ npm install <br>
 	$ bower install<br>
 	$ grunt
-	$ node server.js
 </pre>

 4. Now all of your dependencies, assets and services are installed and configured.
-Running the command <pre> $ node server.js </pre>  You will see a series of messages, starting with this "Action=DBConnect Message='Connected to QA MongoDB'"  That means you have successfully started your app and connected to your DB.
+Run the command <pre> $ node server.js </pre>  You will see a series of messages, starting with this "Action=DBConnect Message='Connected to QA MongoDB'"  That means you have successfully started your app and connected to your DB.

 5. In your browser visit http://localhost:3000 the app will load up there.